Belantis

 Belantis is an amusement park next to Leipzig, Germany.
 Covering 27 hectares, the park offers over 60 attractions, including four roller coasters.

 History

-The park was bought by Parques Reunidos in 2018.
+The park was previously run by Parques Reunidos from 2018 to 2025; in April it was announced that Compagnie des Alpes had taken over ownership.

 List of roller coasters

 Huracan has a steeper-than-vertical first hill and five inversions.

 List of water rides

 The water ride Fluch des Pharao starts from a pyramid with a height of 38 m.